Waste prevention tips

 - Store information on disks rather than on hard copy.
 (This saves space in your filing cabinets too.)

 - Route items around the office or post them on a bulletin board for everyone to see instead of making separate copies for each person.

 - Use both sides of the paper before recycling it.
 Set printers and copiers to default to double-sided printing or copying.
 Fill an extra paper tray with paper that has already been printed on one side to use in printing draft documents.
 Use scrap paper for taking messages or writing notes before recycling it.

 - If you must use paper, choose paper that can be recycled and paper that is made from recycled content.

 - Before discarding any office supplies, check around and see if anyone else could use them.
 Establish a mini waste exchange in your office using a storage closet or cabinet.
 Let others know that they should check the waste exchange for office supplies before buying new supplies.

 - Toner cartridges from laser printers and print cartridges from fax machines can be refilled and reconditioned.
-Check with our IT Department for further details.
+Check with the ITS Department for further details.

-- WE DO recycle plastic bottles, glass bottles & jars, aluminum & steel cans to also include newspaper.
+- We recycle plastic bottles, glass bottles and jars, aluminum and steel cans and newspaper.

 - Discard all plastic tops, rinse and flatten plastics

-- WE DO white paper, computer/copy paper, colored paper, envelopes, index cards, flyers & brochures, notebook paper and envelopes.
+- WE recycle white paper, computer/copy paper, colored paper, envelopes, index cards, fliers and brochures, notebook paper and envelopes.

-- WE DO NOT recycle paper/binder clips, spiral notebooks, carbon paper, glossary paper.
+- WE do not recycle paper/binder clips, spiral notebooks, carbon paper or glossary paper.

 - You can remove the spiral metal in notebooks and discard the paper.

 These cartridges are sent to a remanufacturing company.
-When you order this type of ink jet cartridges it comes with a return package.
-Please put your old/used ink cartridge into the envelope for return and put it in the mail.
+When you order ink-jet cartridges, they come with a return package.
+Please put your used cartridges into the envelope for return and put them in the mail.